sveltejs/svelte/documentation/docs/07-misc/03-typescript.md

 ### Other build tools

-For existing or legacy projects using Rollup or Webpack, you need to install `typescript` and `svelte-preprocess`.
-Then install their respective Svelte plugins and add the preprocessor to the plugin config.
-(See the respective READMEs for more info.)
-For Rollup, that's [rollup-plugin-svelte](https://github.com/sveltejs/rollup-plugin-svelte); for Webpack, that's [svelte-loader](https://github.com/sveltejs/svelte-loader).
+If you're using tools like Rollup or Webpack instead, install their respective Svelte plugins.
+For Rollup that's [rollup-plugin-svelte](https://github.com/sveltejs/rollup-plugin-svelte) and for Webpack that's [svelte-loader](https://github.com/sveltejs/svelte-loader).
+For both, you need to install `typescript` and `svelte-preprocess` and add the preprocessor to the plugin config (see the respective READMEs for more info).

+> [!NOTE] If you're starting a new project, we recommend using SvelteKit or Vite instead

 ## tsconfig.json settings